-The Senior Leadership Team works closely with the Head of Boarding and boarding staff.
+The Senior Leadership Team and Head of Boarding work closely with boarding staff.
 Incident reports may lead to a disciplinary process.

 To ensure that the boarding house is safe and harmonious, all students are expected to abide by the College Code of Conduct at all times, in addition to any and all Boarding House rules specified by the House Parent.
 The College undertakes to ensure that all such rules are clearly displayed and regularly reviewed, taking into account suggestions raised by Student Voice initiatives.